LoudSoundDreams/SongPocket/.github/Readme.md

-SongPocket is a library-focused music player.
+SongPocket is a music player for iOS inspired by record crates.

 It’s on the [App Store](https://apps.apple.com/us/app/songpocket/id1538037231).